 (RUSSO hesitates for a moment then drops his gun.
-The UNIFORMED POLICE OFFICERS grab RUSSO.)
+The UNIFORMED POLICE OFFICERS handcuff RUSSO and CHARLIE.)

-Joseph Russo: I'm special agent Howard Kleinberg of the New York State Police, antiracketeering unit.
-You are under arrest for racketeering, extortion, assault, and illegal possession of a deadly weapon.
-You have the right to remain silent and consult with an attorney.
+Joseph Russo and Charlie Fontaine, I'm special agent Howard Kleinberg of the New York State Police, antiracketeering unit.
+You are both under arrest for racketeering, extortion, assault, and illegal possession of a deadly weapon.
+You both have the right to remain silent and consult with an attorney.
 Anything you say can and will be used against you in a court of law.

-(Speaking to the UNIFORMED POLICE OFFICERS) Get that guy out of here!
+(Speaking to the UNIFORMED POLICE OFFICERS) Get these guys out of here!

-(While being led away by one of the UNIFORMED POLICE OFFICERS,RUSSO turns around, looks at FRANKIE and screams:) I'll get you, Mason!
+(While being led away by one of the UNIFORMED POLICE OFFICERS, turns around, looks at FRANKIE and screams:)

+I'll get you, Mason!